CodeYourFuture/CYF-Workshops/reporting-bugs/readme.md

 Over and over, especially during The Launch, we see trainees writing panicked, incoherent questions with no context, pasting error messages they clearly have not read, and not even sharing the link to the code they're working on.

 Outside our community, developers will ignore or delete your posts if you do this.
 At home with us, well-meaning mentors often try to help you, but they _can't_ because you haven't given them the information they need.
 It feels so frustrating, and people can get really upset.
 We want to help you avoid this as you prepare to work in a professional environment.
+Your colleagues will _enjoy_ answering your questions if you give them the information they need; most developers really like solving well-constructed puzzles.

+😎 Useful questions -> colleagues _enjoy_ answering -> get solutions promptly -> make lots of progress -> good performance
+😰 Not useful questions -> colleagues _avoid_ answering -> don't get solutions -> take much longer -> performance appears poor

 ### Steps to Reproduce